 The “fourth trimester” – its effect on sleep and baby’s ability to fall asleep

 Wait, fourth trimester I hear you say?
-Yes, not only has your baby’s world been turned upside down at birth, but there’s also a widespread belief that newborns would have been better off staying put a little longer in the womb, an extra 3 months in fact.
-This would allow time for further development, making the transition easier.
+There’s widespread belief that newborns would have been better off staying put a little longer in the womb, an extra 3 months in fact.
+This would allow time for further development, making the transition into the big wide world easier.

-During those first 3 months, commonly termed the “newborn phase”, baby is in need of almost, round-the-clock nourishment and nurturing, as you can’t fail to have noticed.
-So much so that it’s pretty much an extension of gestation, but outside of the womb – hence the term “fourth trimester” coined by well-known pediatrician and author, Dr. Karp.
+During the “newborn phase”, baby is in need of almost, round-the-clock nourishment and nurturing, as you can’t fail to have noticed.
+So much so that it’s pretty much an extension of gestation, but outside of the womb.
+Hence the term “fourth trimester” coined by well-known pediatrician and author, Dr. Karp.

 Looking at the developmental progress a newborn makes during this phase, this seemingly early entry into the world makes life one heck of a challenge for baby, and for mom.
 (Not that we’re ready to leap to our feet and flee attacking predators at the 3-month mark either, but still…)